St. Paul's offers a French-language double-room residence floor called La Bastille.

 If you're a high school student entering University of Waterloo in Fall

 There is limited space available on La Bastille.
-While a spot in residence at Waterloo is guaranteed, placement on La Bastille or at St. Paul's is not guaranteed.
+While a spot in residence at Waterloo is guaranteed, we can't guarantee placement on La Bastille or at St. Paul's.

 If placed at St. Paul's for residence, we'll send you a personal information form with your residence contract where you can confirm to us that you'd like to live on La Bastille.